The Solstik Project is a globally-focused, connected-culture initiative that supports civic, economic, and cultural

 As a musician, Derran performed at the Kennedy Center's Finding a Line: Skateboarding, Music and Media festival in Washington, DC; the Vans shoes skateboard and music venue in Brooklyn, NY; and other industry events.
 He’s opened several times for Pro Skateboard Legend Ron Allen at DC’s Velvet Lounge and performed with Pro Skateboard Legend Steve Steadham at the 1st Legends Alliance: Pro Spyder Cup skateboard event in Atlanta, GA.
 He was the featured DJ at Washington, DC’s SkateFest fundraiser for the Children’s Medical Center, and hosted several skateboard and music sessions at DC area skateboard parks.

-He is proud to have performed his original acoustic piano compositions on college campuses.
-In 2011, he published those works on the album called The Solstik Project Water.
-It's available on iTunes, Spotify and Amazon.
+He's performed his original acoustic piano compositions on college campuses.
+In 2011, he published those works on the Solstik Project titled, Water, which is available on iTunes, Spotify, and Amazon.

 Derran was the lead singer in a rock/rap band that performed regularly on the world renowned 6th St. corridor in Austin, TX.
 He also produces the music you'll find in the Solstik videos and on the website's music page.

 Derran traveled around the world during the last 10 years taking photos on all seven continents.
 Thousands of his photos are posted to his Flickr page, including images from an African safari in Kenya, a tour through Southeast Asia, visits to a variety of European countries, a South American excursion to the Amazon River and Machu Picchu, and a voyage to Antarctica.
 He's been throughout the United States taking photos of renowned landmarks and hidden treasures.
 His photos have been featured in Mashable’s Photo Challenge and have been shown at the Touchstone Gallery and other spaces in Washington, DC.

 Some might think of Derran as a jack of all trades, but his degree says Master of Arts — plural.
 He earned his master’s and bachelor’s degrees in Communications from Eastern New Mexico University.
 While in college, Governor Bruce King appointed Derran to serve as a New Mexico Commissioner on Higher Education.
 He was twice elected Student Government President and went on to serve as a Washington Center Fellow in the Office of U.S. Senator Jeff Bingaman.